awwaaadddd/awwaaadddd.github.io/_posts/2023-05-03-assignment-three-post.md

 ## 5. Ethical Questions:
 The undergoing processes of image-based analysis have deemed themselves useful, however, they aren't all programmed the same way to depict similar results each time.
 Ethical issues may rise with the developed results in regard to the expected one.

 Arnold & Tilton discuss the term "distant viewing" when trying to understand how data is given meaning, especially in a computational age.
-Their definition of "distant viewing" reflects to that of having to *view* the materials of a specific subject before fully studying it.
+Their definition of "distant viewing" reflects to that of having to *view* the materials of a specific subject before fully studying it (2019)(5).
 By *view*, they mean analyze.
-You have
+You have carefully disect every aspect of the image and give meaning to the image's aspects prior to attaching a theme/symbol to the image.
+Some given meaning to one aspect in one context may not work for the same aspect in another context.
+Arnold & Tilton describe the extraction of seperate segments and turning them into their own code system as the "the framework of distant viewing".

 *Some other ethical issues that may appear are:*
 - Are the images used legally sourced?